csiitian/Interview-Preparation/3068-find-the-maximum-sum-of-node-values.md

 ### Optimized Approach

 **Interviewee:** For optimizing the approach, let's consider the properties of the XOR operation.
-An important observation is that XOR-ing a number twice with the same value restores the original number (i.e., \( x \oplus k \oplus k = x \)).
+An important observation is that XOR-ing a number twice with the same value restores the original number (i.e., \( x ^ k ^ k = x \)).

 Thus, each node value has two potential states: the original state and the XOR-ed state with \( k \).
 This gives us a hint.
 We should calculate the sum assuming all nodes are in the original state and then explore the maximum possible sum of nodes in the XOR-ed state if it provides a higher value.